 Bucket filling: students learn about the concept of emotional buckets and are explicitly taught the types of words and behaviours that both fill and dip into the buckets of others and therefore their own.
 They cover concepts such as using their lid to protect themselves against dippers, group filling and group dipping.

 Restorative practice: is a strategy that seeks to repair relationships that have been damaged, including those damaged through bullying.
-It does this by encouraging a sense of remorse and restorative action on the part of the offender and forgiveness by the victim.
+It does this by encouraging restorative action usually with a positive outcome.

 Buddies: many classes combine for cross age activities, helping to develop positive and meaningful relationships between children from different age groups and different streams.